What that actually means in practice

 Disqualification signals

 The practical work is to move from opinion to evidence.
-We typically begin with a customer-base review, not a brainstorming session.
+Start with a review of the customers you already have, not a brainstorming session.

 The output should be specific enough to change decisions.
-If your ICP does not affect campaign targeting, outbound lists, qualification rules, website messaging, sales discovery, product roadmap inputs, and customer success coverage, it is not yet operational.
+If your ICP does not affect campaign targeting, outbound lists, qualification rules, website messaging, sales discovery, product roadmap inputs, and customer success coverage, it is not yet doing any work.

 Where teams get this wrong